Indonesian cruiser Irian: Ordzhonikidze

 In April 1956 the ship docked at Portsmouth; aboard were Nikita Khrushchev and Nikolai Bulganin.
 Former Royal Navy diver Lionel Crabb was recruited to observe the Ordzhonikidze but went missing.

-After a deal with the PRC fell through due to the Sino-Soviet Split, Ordzhonikidze was sold to Indonesia in 1962.
+After a deal to sell the ship to China fell through due to the Sino-Soviet Split, Ordzhonikidze was sold to Indonesia in 1962.

 Irian

 RI Irian arrived in Surabaya in October 1962 and later it was declared decommissioned from service by the Soviet Navy on 24 January 1963.

-In the mid-1960s, following the abortive coup by the 30 September Movement and the subsequent transition from President Sukarno to President Suharto, the RI Irian was extensively used as a floating detention center in Surabaya for suspected communists, especially during the anti-communist purges perpetrated by the Armed Forces in retaliation to the abortive coup.
-Ties between Eastern Bloc countries and Suharto's New Order regime promptly deteriorated, leading to the flow of spare parts for the ship being cut.
+In the mid-1960s, following the abortive coup by the 30 September Movement and the subsequent transition from President Sukarno to President Suharto, ties between Eastern Bloc countries and Suharto's New Order regime promptly deteriorated, leading to the flow of spare parts for the ship being cut.

-Accounts differ regarding the fate of RI Irian.
+Accounts differ regarding the fate of Irian.
 One account states that in 1970, the ship's condition had deteriorated due to lack of maintenance that she began to flood with water.
 Eventually, when Admiral Sudomo became Chief of Staff of the Indonesian Navy, the ship was sent to Taiwan for dismantling in 1972.
 Another account from Hendro Subroto, an Indonesian war journalist, states that the ship was sold to Japan after being stripped of its weapons, despite the presence of two remaining spare parts warehouses in Tanjung Priok.